ksdavidc/kyoto-lesson.github.io/junior_coders/monday_pm/a_mon0500pm.md

 ### Skills Review

 We did a [guided walkthough][] of the [skills review sample project][] [](# "If you have any difficulty opening projects in ScratchJr, please note two things.
 1) ScratchJr must be open when you open the sjr file.
 2) You must have the latest version installed.
-If you still have problems let us know.") using the [skills we should all know at this stage"][].
+If you still have problems let us know.") using the [skills we should all know at this stage][].
 Can you do them all?
 You have learned a lot already!!!

 [guided walkthough]: ../lessons/20200427SkillsTest.html
 [skills we should all know at this stage]: #addendum-skill-review-checklist